Inughuit: Settlements

 Inughuit people live north of the Arctic Circle on the west coast of Greenland, between 75–80° N and 58–74° W. The northernmost settlement was at the village of Etah (at 78° 19' N), but it was abandoned due to the extremely harsh conditions there.
 The northernmost constant settlement is now Hiurapaluk.

 Uummannaq, also known as "Dundas" or "Thule" to Europeans, was the chief settlement of the Inughuit until 1953 when it was displaced by the United States' Thule Air Base, with its residents relocated to Qaanaaq.
 Established in 1953, Qaanaaq is the largest Inughuit settlement.

+Culture

+The Inughuit traditionally engaged in hunting and fishing.
+Animals often hunted included Caribou, Arctic hares, Arctic foxes, Little auks, Thick-billed murre and Polar bears.
+However, they also hunted seagulls ,Ringed seals, Beluga whales, Narwhals, Walruses and various species of fish.

+The Inughuit historically practiced their native Inuit religion.
+Shamans, called angakkoq by the Inughuit, acted as healers and were believed to have the ability to wield spiritual powers to counter the supernatural hazards posed by nature.
+Amulets in particular were popular among the Inughuit and were believed to protect the wearer from misfortune and danger.